 The Northern End – Pearl Beach

-Coming out from White Sand Beach, you first pass Le Jao Jom, a chic coffee house and bar, with Phol Car Rental across the street.
+Coming out from White Sand Beach, you first pass Le Jao Jom, the chicest and most Insta bistro and coffee house on the island.

-Pearl Beach itself is held to start at the bend by the little inland street, leading up to Macura Resort, TP Huts and the recently renovated Alisa, three cosy budget resorts, clustered together in quiet gardens.
-Ban Hea, rooms, a restaurant and bar with big screen, sits on the crest of the hill at the turning, with another separate cafe roadside.
+Pearl Beach itself is held to start at the bend by the little inland street, leading up to Macura Resort, TP Huts and Alisa, three excellent value budget resorts, clustered together in quiet gardens.
+Ban Hea, a good little restaurant, is roadside as you turn in.

-Dropping down from them, the entrance to the backpacker Ban Na is on the sea side of the road, together with a handful of assorted shops leading onto the Tesco Lotus superstore.
-A large grassy area as yet undeveloped, sits alongside giving great access to the water, with a couple of bungalows for rent.
+Across from from them, the entrance to the backpacker bungalows Ban Na is on the sea side of the road, together with a handful of assorted shops leading onto the Tesco Lotus superstore.
+Look out too for Had Kai Mook Camping, who have a terrific position in the undeveloped area by the water.

-Across the road, Baan Ton Rak, a small German owned boutique hotel of 6 rooms with pool, lies hidden away behind its retaining wall, with Rose Garden Resort, another collection of bungalows and cheap rooms next door and further along, the long-established Sanaes restaurant.
+Across the road, Baan Ton Rak, a small German owned boutique hotel of rooms, pool and family villa up above, lies hidden away behind its retaining wall, with Rose Garden Resort, another collection of bungalows and cheap rooms next door and further along, the long-established Sanaes restaurant.

-Up on the hillside above them, you’ll find the long-stay bungalows of Elephant and Castle, complete with their great views out over the bay, whilst continuing on another 500 metres, Big C Superstore dominates the far end of the village.
+Up on the hillside above them, you’ll find the long-stay bungalows of Elephant and Castle, complete with their great views out over the bay, whilst continuing on, The Studio has rooms as well as a bar on the corner of the 3 storey roadside block.
+Another 200 metres brings you to Big C Superstore, which dominates the far end of the village.

 The Southern End – Pearl Beach